qcodespp/qcodespp.github.io/_sources/offline_plotting.rst.txt

       - n/a
       - Add/subtract a fixed value to any axis.
 Also available by right-clicking on plot area as 'Offset <axis> by X'.
 To add/subtract another parameter from the same dataset, right click on the offset value.
 To subtract, place a '-' in front of the parameter name.
     * - Multiply
-      - multiplication factor
+      - factor
       - n/a
       - X*factor; useful to convert e.g. V to mV.
 To multiply by another parameter from the same dataset, right click on the value to choose.
     * - Divide
-      - division factor
+      - factor
       - n/a
       - X/factor.
 To divide by another parameter from the same dataset, right click on the value to choose.
     * - Add slope
-      - value of slope in x
+      - slope in x
-      - value of slope in y
+      - slope in y
       - Slope is multiplied to x and/or y.
 Useful to e.g. subtract series resistance
     * - Invert
       - n/a